 - 1. Minimize the distance between the AC power source and the load as much as possible to keep load wire length to a minimum. - 2.
-Directly connect A, B, C with correct phasing to the load distribution point - 3.
+Directly connect A, B, C with correct phasing to the load distribution point. - 3.
+Make sure to connect each individual Phase's Neutral sense connector. - 4.
 Avoid overload of power wires